When it comes to money and improving your finances, where do you start?

 #4.
 The 4 Step Budget Template

-This excel spreadsheet template can be found on Life After College.
+This budgeting spreadsheet can be found on Life After College.

-What’s nice about this template is that after you fill in your income, and important expenses, it gives you your allowance to spend on discretionary items.
+What’s nice about this one is that after you fill in your income, and important expenses, it gives you your allowance to spend on discretionary items.

 In other words, you make sure you are covering all of your necessary expenses before you spend money on your non-essentials, making it a great household budget template.